geobro1992/flarapaima/README.md

-# Bayesian socio-ecological models of fisheries
+# Socio-ecological models of fisheries

 ### SOCIAL-ECOLOGICAL SYSTEMS
 Ostrom's (2009) SES (social-ecological system) multi-scalar framework is a framework that seeks to integrate social and ecological systems across multiple scales to improve resource governance and management.
 The framework emphasizes the importance of understanding the interconnections between social and ecological systems, and how these interconnections shape resource governance and management.